 Wangi Falls – famous mango cheese cake

-The guidebook informed us that this place is famous for its mango cheesecake.
-Of course, we had to order it, plus two coffees.
-Nell got her favorite chocolate ice cream.
+The guidebook had informed us that the cafe bar was famous for its mango cheesecake, and we couldn’t resist ordering it along with two coffees.
+Nell, of course, got her favourite chocolate ice cream.

 Bamboo Creek Tin Mine

-After coffee and amazing desert we were still full of beans, so we decided to visit the tin mine.
-Bamboo Creek Tin Mine is located in the beginning of Litchfield National Park when you are driving from the north.
-The mine had been closed since 1953, because mining turned out to be unprofitable.
+After our delicious dessert and coffee, we still had some energy left, so we decided to visit the Bamboo Creek Tin Mine.
+The mine is located at the beginning of Litchfield National Park when driving from the north, but it has been closed since 1953 due to being unprofitable.

 Swimming at Walker Creek